Nuestro sitio web traducido

 Discover more about dental implant treatment on our website:

-We have answers to some of the frequently asked questions concerning an implant-supported dental bridge.
+We have answers to some of the frequently asked questions about multiple dental implants in Palmdale and Lancaster, CA.

 Who is a good candidate for an implant-supported bridge?

 An implant-supported bridge is ideal for someone missing multiple teeth in a row.
-If you have healthy gums and sufficient jawbone density, you’re likely a good candidate.
+You’re likely a good candidate if you have healthy gums and sufficient jawbone density.
 Being in good health and committed to maintaining good oral hygiene also makes you a suitable candidate.

 Can I get an implant-supported bridge years after tooth extraction?